HTTP Sink V2 Connector for Confluent Cloud

 The connector constructs a unique URL using these parameters and enables substitution of template variables in headers, parameters, and body content.

-• Supported data formats: The connector supports Avro, Bytes, JSON (schemaless), JSON Schema, and Protobuf data formats.
+• Supported data formats: The connector supports String, Avro, Bytes, JSON (schemaless), JSON Schema, and Protobuf data formats.
 Schema Registry must be enabled to use a Schema Registry-based format like Avro, JSON Schema, or Protobuf.
 For additional information, see Schema Registry Enabled Environments.

 • Custom offset support: The connector allows you to configure custom offsets using the Confluent Cloud user interface to prevent data loss and data duplication.